mykelalvis/FT/Traveller/WORKING/Mongoose/Central Supply Catalogue Update 2023/Central Supply Catalog.md

 ## HYDRO-COLLECTOR

-An oval-shaped bowl sitting atop a wide-footed tripod nearly a metre tall when extended, the hydro-collector uses tiny electromagnetic pulses to draw moisture out of the air and collect it as drinkable water.
+An oval-shaped bowl sitting atop a wide-footed tripod nearly a meter tall when extended, the hydro-collector uses tiny electromagnetic pulses to draw moisture out of the air and collect it as drinkable water.
 One eight-hour collection session will provide an amount of drinking water